Since 1.16.5, Mantle adds several commands under the root command /mantle. This page lists the usage and syntax of all commands added by Mantle.

 • tile_entity: Lists all tile entity tags for the targeted block

-Dump Tag
+Tag Entries

 Prints a JSON object containing the combination of a tag from all loaded datapacks.